SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Proving Speculative Non-Interference Preservation

 \section{Proving Speculative Non-Interference Preservation}

 We present our proof method for speculative non-interference preservation.
-We introduce \emph{snippy simulations} which ensure that a code transformation preserves speculative non-interference: \begin{theorem} If for all $\prog$ there is a snippy simulation $(\simrel, \dtffamily)$ between $\tra$ and $\prog$, then $\translp \vDash \propsnip$. \end{theorem} In order to reach that goal, we first define simulations that transform directives to cope with the fact that compilers do not preserve executable sequences of directives.
-We then introduce snippy simulations as a constraint on simulations with directive transformation and prove \Cref{thm:snippysound}.
-This reduces proving a transformation $\propsnip$ to proving that it has a snippy simulation for each program $\prog$.
-In the next section, we show how to craft a snippy simulation that is parametric in $\prog$, reducing proof effort to a once-and-for-all proof.
+We introduce \emph{snippy simulations} which ensure that a code transformation preserves speculative non-interference: \begin{theorem} If for all $\prog$ there is a snippy simulation $(\simrel, \dtffamily)$ between $\tgtp$ and $\prog$, then $\translp \vDash \propsnip$. \end{theorem} In order to reach that goal, we first define simulations that transform directives to cope with the fact that compilers do not preserve executable sequences of directives.
+We then introduce the constraints a snippy simulation needs to additionally satisfy and finally prove \Cref{thm:snippysound}.
+This reduces proving a transformation $\propsnip$ to proving that it has a snippy simulation for each program~$\prog$.
+In \Cref{section:deadcode}, we show how to craft a snippy simulation that is parametric in $\prog$, reducing proof effort to a once-and-for-all proof.